 A big part of our Lynch family’s fascination with Japan is its unique wabi-sabi aesthetic.
+Despite the outside perception of Japan being an almost perfect and technologically advanced nation, the country’s enduring philosophy of wabi-sabi is all about appreciating the beauty of imperfection.
 Wabi-sabi is a Japanese worldview and state of mind emphasizing simplicity and purity – the beauty and awe of all things humble, imperfect, and unpretentious (a beautiful sunrise, the still morning frost, a graceful Japanese tea ceremony).
 The critical thing is savoring life’s simple daily pleasures.
 A longtime Japanese friend has described this philosophy to me as a sort of hopeful sadness that recognizes that nothing is perfect, nothing lasts, nothing is ever finished.
-Think of wabi-sabi as a sort of subtle, unspoken beauty, like Katherine Hepburn vs. Marilyn Monroe.
+Japan’s reigning organizing and tidying guru, Marie Kondo, has succinctly described Wabi-sabi as “experiencing beauty in simplicity and calmness”.

 The essence of wabi-sabi embodies the fundamentals of Zen Buddhism, emphasizing intuitive insight over deliberate intellectual conception.
 This Japanese life view perhaps contributes to the country’s deep sense of egalitarianism, with one seeing few outward signs of pretentious wealth here.
 While this philosophy can be found throughout the world and in everyday life, the tea ceremony and yearly sakura season fully embody the spirit of wabi-sabi.

 Though many of us in the West consider ideas of beauty based on the concepts of perfection, exactness, and symmetry, the Wabi-sabi perception of beauty recognizes the value of imperfections, especially as manifested in nature.
 The ephemeral, impermanent features of the natural world reflect the essence of grace and authenticity.